jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

     case is over 2 years and plenty of violations?)

+##  Also 17FEB2023, "waiver" Judge Underwood once worked in DA Office,
+ALZ/DA/Def Atty all sign that this is not a problem.
+Judge U is ok.

 ##  R 2023-04-20   (on phone) next hearing date set: May 18
 Judge:
 Present:  Ms Hughes (da), usual guy (defense)